CatalinoAgapito/PA3/README.md

 In this Program Assignment, three different problems were given to demonstrate the use of Pandas for data analysis.
 Each problem focuses on different ways of working with data, such as selecting specific rows and columns, finding particular car models, and choosing records based on certain conditions.
 The activities also show how to organize and view specific information from a dataset while keeping the original data unchanged.
 Through these problems, the car dataset can be examined more easily and the required information can be selected according to the given instructions.

 # Problem 1: Positional and Label-Based Slicing
+In this problem, it requires examining the car dataset and selecting specific rows and columns from the given information.
+The goal is to demonstrate how data from a larger table can be accessed and organized according to the required rows and columns.

 ````
 import pandas as pd